rberenguel/foragits/README.md

 #### Cover System

 You can press `d` to duck behind an adjacent rock for cover.
 This takes a turn.
 While ducking, you are protected from incoming shots, but your vision is limited.
 Press `d` again or move to stand up.
 You can fire from cover by aiming (`a`) and then firing (`f`), which gives you a brief glimpse of the area as you shoot.
+If you are being aimed at by a bandit, you can be shot… Whoever is faster wins!

 #### Survival